syncfusion-content/maui-docs/MAUI/Popup/working-with-mvvm.md

 # Working with MVVM in MAUI Popup (SfPopup)

 `SfPopup` can be used in MVVM architecture applications easily.
-In the below example `SfPopup.IsOpen` property is bound to a property in the ViewModel based on which the popup is opened or closed.
+In the below example `SfPopup.IsOpen` property is bound to a property in the `ViewModel` based on which the popup is opened or closed.
 Refer the below code example to display popup in MVVM.

-In the below code snippet, note that the Binding context is set for the page and the property (DisplayPopup) of the ViewModel is bound to the `SfPopup.IsOpen`.
+In the below code snippet, note that the BindingContext is set for the page and the property (DisplayPopup) of the ViewModel is bound to the `SfPopup.IsOpen`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="13 15" %}